A Little Background . . .

 Teaching: - I began teaching in 1985 at Rugby College.
 I worked for just one term to 'cover' for a friend.
 It gave me the bug . . . .
 I got on with my training and started teaching Guitar and Computing at Warwickshire College in Leamington.

-Currently: Busy teaching guitar at home and helping students realise their full potential in exams / assisting them to reach specific performance goals.
+Currently: Busy teaching guitar and ukulele at home and helping students realise their full potential.
 I took the opportunity to teach from home full time in early 2007 and have been thoroughly enjoying the experience.
-I enjoy helping my students reach their full potential.

 Previously: - Four years as Minstrel in residence at Coombe Abbey - I was Banquet Manager for two really hectic years and retired to concentrate on teaching from home.
 I finally retired in March 2009.
 2008 - teaching guitar in primary schools in the South and South West of Warwickshire County.
 2002 Lead musician and Music team leader at Warwick Castle's Highwayman's Supper Banquet.
 Pre 2002 Resident and compere at various acoustic music clubs in Warwickshire.
 During the 1980's I worked in commercial production and manufacture of jingles and 'voice - overs' on adverts for radio and television.
 Session musician (vocals and voice over) in the midlands area.